-Environment variable Value of environment variable Meaning CLP_GROUPNAME Group name Represents the name of the group to which the script belongs.
-Group name which the script belongs.
-CLP_RESOURCENAM E Resource Name: Represents the name of the resource to which the script belongs.
-Resource name CLP_PID Process ID Represents the process ID of the start Process ID script when the properties of the start script are set to asynchronous.
+Environment variable Value of environment variable Meaning CLP_GROUPNAMEGroup name Group name Represents the name of the group to which the script belongs.
+CLP_RESOURCENAM E Resource name Resource Name: Represents the name of the resource to which the script belongs.
+CLP_PID Process ID Process ID Represents the process ID of the start script when the properties of the start script are set to asynchronous.
 This environment variable is null when the start script is set to synchronous.